Understanding Infertility and Medical Intervention

 It is quite natural to worry about your fertility after months of trying to get pregnant.
-Like many you might as well have spent few years of your life scared of conceiving because you assumed it would happen immediately you stop using contraceptives.
+Like many, you might as well have spent a few years of your life scared of conceiving because you assumed it would happen immediately after you stop using contraceptives.

 However, this might not be the case.
 Before you throw in the towel take a minute to understand what infertility entails and what causes it.
 Then you can consult a doctor to find out the next step.

 What is infertility?